Being data-driven is a process. Collecting and analysing data to identify and solve problems, one at a time.

 They base decisions on emotion rather than fact

 They become irrelevant

 They lose to the competition

 Ray Dalio’s “Principles: Life and Work”. is an excellent interpretation of this journey.
 We’ve adjusted his process slightly so that you can apply it to driving growth for your business.

 Step 1: Set Goals

 Imagine you’re going on a road trip.
 You can’t go anywhere until you’ve chosen a destination.
-The same applies to your data driven journey.
+The same applies to your data-driven journey.
 You need to set goal(s).
-Be ambitious with them, otherwise it’s like going on a road trip just to drive 3 miles.
+Be ambitious with them, otherwise, it’s like going on a road trip just to drive 3 miles.
 You’ll never achieve true growth if you don’t aim high enough.

 Step 2: Document

 On your road trip, you will more than likely reach a fork in the road - one leads to success, the other leads to failure.
-The problem is, you’ll only know which is which once you’ve chose the direction.
+The problem is, you’ll only know which is which once you’ve chosen the direction.

 The path isn’t actually the important thing, what is important is documenting the journey.
 What made you choose that direction?
 What happened on the path?
 Were there any challenges?
 How did you react to the challenges?